manjeet88/check_code_approvers/README.md

     - Make the file an executable by adding execute permission chmod a+x

-    - Strip of the file extension and copy the file to /usr/local/bin
+    - Strip off the file extension and copy the file to /usr/local/bin/

-    - A distributable binary can be created using a tool such as pyinstaller and distributing the whole dir 'dist'
+    - A distributable binary can be created using a tool such as pyinstaller and distribute the whole dir 'dist'